Thomas-SBE/EMIT/README.md

-#EMIT - Extended & More Intuitive Terminal
+# 🖥️ EMIT - Extended & More Intuitive Terminal